neildavis/neildavis.github.io/projects/verbotpi/index.md

-All of the code required to drive Verbot and Google AIY is in my [Verbot-Pi](https://github.com/neildavis/verbot-pi) repo which also contains more technical information on how Verbot's oriignal mechanical components (motors & gears) are interfaced with the Rapsberry Pi.
+All of the code required to drive Verbot and Google AIY is in my [Verbot-Pi](https://github.com/neildavis/verbot-pi) repo which also contains more technical information on how Verbot's original mechanical components (motors & gears) are interfaced with the Rapsberry Pi.

 ## Results